At a glance

 Reconciling against Criteo

 Where to look in Criteo’s own dashboard:Criteo Management Centre → Catalogue / Feed Manager → Products to see which SKUs Criteo currently treats as available, and your commerce platform’s inventory view (Shopify Admin → Products → Inventory, BigCommerce → Products, or Adobe Commerce → Catalog → Products) for the live stock quantity.Criteo on its own cannot show you this card, because Criteo only knows what its catalogue says, not what your storefront actually has in stock at this second.
-That is the cross-channel gap Vortex IQ closes.
+That is the cross-platform gap Vortex IQ closes.
 To reconcile manually, take the breached SKU list from this card, look each up in Criteo’s catalogue (it will show as available, which is the bug) and in your commerce inventory (it will show quantity zero, which is the truth).
 The mismatch between the two is exactly what this card surfaces automatically.
 Why our number may legitimately differ from a manual check: